brosenan/y0/doc/spec_analyzer.md

        :lang "y4"
        :langmap langmap
        :path "path/to/spec.md"
-       :errors [{:explanation ["The example should have produced an error, but did not"] :line 11}
-                {:explanation ["No rules are defined to translate statement" `(this-is-not-supported)
+       :errors [["The example should have produced an error, but did not"] ["No rules are defined to translate statement" `(this-is-not-supported)
-                               "and therefore it does not have any meaning"] :line 2}]
+                 "and therefore it does not have any meaning"]] :generate true
-       :generate true
        :generated ["Language: `y4`"
                    "```c++"